 I actually now believe that low red cell magnesium is a symptom of mitochondrial failure.
 It is the job of mitochondria to produce ATP for cell metabolism and about 40% of all mitochondrial output goes into maintaining calcium/magnesium and sodium/potassium ion pumps.
 I suspect that when mitochondria fail, these pumps malfunction and therefore calcium leaks into cells and magnesium leaks out of cells.
 This, of course, compounds the underlying mitochondrial failure because calcium is toxic to mitochondria.
 This is just one of the many vicious cycles we see in patients with fatigue syndromes.
 Dr. Myhill.

-I wondered what “red cell magnesium” was.
-I didn’t want to jump to the conclusion it meant “red blood cell,” After some googling I found Dr. Myhill talking about a preferred test:
+I didn’t want to jump to the conclusion that “red cell magnesium” meant “red blood cell.”
+After some googling I found Dr. Myhill saying this about a preferred test:

 This test measures the amount of the mineral magnesium inside red blood cells.
 This is the test I do most often, partly because I see many patients with fatigue, partly because it is a very common deficiency and partly because it is a very difficult mineral to correct.